Aogamint/arcane-odyssey-charts-dev/README.md

 # Usage
-You can find specific locations we marked down through our finding on the maps, naming of the locations ID can be breakdown into chunks.
+You can find specific locations we marked down through our finding on the maps, naming of the locations ID can be breakdown into 2 chunks.

-[NW]-[HW]-[SL]

-##
-* NW stands for North-West
-* HW stands for Half-way
-* SL stands for Sea Level and so on.
+[Direction] [How far from the center]

 # Credits
 Interactive Game Maps for providing a template.